ldrobnik/fiction-samples/README.md

 # Łukasz Drobnik’s fiction samples
 Here are a bunch of my flash fictions published in the last several years.
-If you want to learn more about me, visit [my official website](https://drobnik.co/).
+For more samples and a full list of publications, visit [my official website](https://drobnik.co/).

 ### Flash Fiction
 - [Cetacean](cetacean.md)